edf1101/Formula-1.5-Calculator/README.md

 datasets can be found here : https://github.com/toUpperCase78/formula1-datasets/ thanks to the work of user 'toUpperCase78'

+The basics of the code and a bit of documentation can be found in the Jupyter Notebook in the /docs folder

 ## Features
 - Exclude specifc teams from Driver & Constructor championships and provide correct recalculated standings
 - Sprint and Full Race support